 Children’s choirs are offered during the school year for children four years old through eighth grade.
 They meet on Sunday evenings and are dismissed to choir from the evening worship service.

-- Covenant – fifth through eighth grades meet on the second floor of the Education Building.
-Andrew Fehrenbacher, a graduate from Mississippi College, is our Covenant Director.
-He will be assisted by enthusiastic volunteers and will challenge this group to put feet on their faith and use their music to minister to our own church body and others in the community.
+Covenant – Fifth through eighth grades meet on the second floor of the Education Building.
+Grace Anna Lane, a graduate from Belhaven University, is our Covenant Director.
+She will be assisted by enthusiastic volunteers and will challenge this group to put feet on their faith and use their music to minister to our own church body and others in the community.
 Singers will be dismissed when the evening service is over.